jquense/node-ktc/README.md

 	ktc -i ./**/*.kendo -o ./templates.js -d lodash -d bluebird

-in most cases you will probably need to alias your deps in order to get the output you wish.
+in some cases you will probably need to alias your deps in order to get the output you wish.
 For example lodash is generally exposed as `_` but required like `require('lodash')`.
 In order to handle this you can pass `:` deliminated strings as dependencies.